 - In a food processor, pulse the walnuts, dates, coconut oil and salt together until crumbly.
 Line an 8x4” loaf pan with parchment paper allowing 1 inch of overhang on each side.
 Press the crust into the bottom of the pan.
 Freeze for at least 15 minutes or as long as it takes to get the next layer ready.

-- In a high-powered blender (such as a Vitamix), blend the cashews, coconut milk, maple syrup, lemon juice, zest, vanilla and salt until completely creamy (about 1 minute).
+- In a high-powered blender, blend the cashews, coconut milk, maple syrup, lemon juice, zest, vanilla and salt until completely creamy (about 1 minute).
 Pour the filling over the crust and smooth until even.
 Freeze until this layer is completely firm, at least 2 hours.
-(Alternatively, use a regular blender and blend the ingredients from "Cheesecake" Option 2, above)
+(Alternatively, use a regular blender and blend the ingredients from Cheesecake Option 2, above)

-- In the blender (no need to wash between layers), combine the raspberries, lemon juice, maple syrup and chia seeds.
+- In the blender, combine the raspberries, lemon juice, maple syrup and chia seeds.
 Blend until smooth.
-Transfer to a bowl and refrigerate until ready to assemble.
-When the cheesecake layer is frozen and firm to the touch, pour the raspberry mixture on top and smooth until even.
+Pour the raspberry mixture on top of the frozen cheesecake layer and smooth until even.
 Freeze for 4 hours or overnight.

-- When ready to serve, remove the cake from the freezer and let it thaw for 20 minutes.
+- When ready to serve, remove the cake from the freezer and let it thaw for at least 20 minutes.
 Using the sides of the parchment paper, carefully lift the cheesecake out of the pan.
 Use a sharp chef’s knife to slice it into 8 to 10 slices.
-Let the individual slices thaw for 15 to 20 minutes, until fully thawed and not icy.
-(If you’re not serving 8 to 10 people, re-freeze the remaining slices right after slicing.)
+Let the individual slices thaw for an additional 15 to 20 minutes, until fully thawed so that the middle layer is creamy and the raspberry layer is less icy.
+Re-freeze any remaining slices.